-The project is located 59.6 feet from the coastal zone.
-This project is not located in or does not affect a Coastal Zone as defined in the state Coastal Management Plan.
+The project is located in the coastal zone but will have no effect because it does not include new construction, conversion, major rehabilitation, or substantial improvement activities.
+Based on the project description the project does not include any activities that would affect a Coastal Zone.
 The project is in compliance with the Coastal Zone Management Act.

-PR-SBF-05705 CZM.pdf
+PR-SBIA-00044A CZM.pdf